capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

       if (typeof _client === "undefined") {
         throw new Error("WalletConnect is not initialized");
       }

-      // populates existing pairings to state
       setPairings(_client.pairing.values);

       if (typeof session !== "undefined") return;

-      // populates (the last) existing session to state

       if (_client.session.length) {
         const lastKeyIndex = _client.session.keys.length - 1;